josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 The result can become circular.

 This is one possible lens through which to examine disputes surrounding applications of the IHRA Working Definition of Antisemitism.

-It does not establish that the definition itself requires this psychological fusion, nor that every person or institution using IHRA applies it this way.
+It does not establish that the definition itself requires this psychological fusion.

+It does not establish that every person or institution using IHRA applies it this way.

+And it does not resolve the much older Jewish arguments about the relationships between Yisrael, peoplehood, land, sovereignty, exile, political authority, or Jewish collective life.

-The analytical question is narrower:
+The analytical question here is narrower:

-**What happens when an antisemitism framework encounters a self-concept in which Medinat Yisrael has already become difficult to distinguish from the Jewish self?**
+> **What happens when an antisemitism framework encounters a self-concept in which Medinat Yisrael has already become difficult to distinguish from the Jewish self?**

 ---